CodeYourFuture/js-exercises/week-9/Homework/mandatory/1-practice/2-code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+Explanation 2 : the result of line 33 is 10.
+It takes global variable x and log it in the function, then call the function.
+But line 34 will be undefined, despite it seems defined in the function, it is not accessible outside of the function.

 ## Question 3